 As a mother of four, Amira’s childcare experience started at home, leading her to explore the field of childcare and child development.
 Seeing her younger two boys flourish at Montessori settings compared to their older siblings whose early years’ experience was in Libya, Amira was inspired to become a Montessori teacher.

-Bella Barron is the Director of The Parent Collaborative, a parent support initiative based in Bath, and a Trainer Consultant for Young Minds, a leading UK charity fighting for children and young people’s mental health.
+Bella Barron is a Trainer Consultant for Young Minds, a leading UK charity fighting for children and young people’s mental health.

 Bella is a highly accomplished Montessorian, with 27 Years of teaching experience in global Early Years Settings including the UK, Canada and Kenya, with her settings consistently graded Outstanding by ISI and Ofsted regulatory bodies.